-When a company decides that it is time to keep organized its contents and materials, sometimes the marketing team will receive the advice to install a DAM system and sometimes they’ll hear that they should install a PIM system.
+When a company decides that it is time to keep organized its contents and materials, sometimes the marketing team will receive the advice to install a DAM (Digital Asset Management) system and sometimes they’ll hear that they should install a PIM system.
 Is a DAM and a PIM system the same thing or do they have the same purpose?
 Where does this confusion come from?

 Here we clarify the differences between a DAM and a PIM system for marketing and content management, including images, videos and databases, and what functions each one performs and why they are important.

 What is a DAM System?

 DAM is the acronym derived from the words Digital Assets Management.
 It covers a huge process, involving storing, cataloging and managing all the digital resources of a company.

 As soon as any company begins to manage a large volume of images, videos, audios, logos and files shared on different channels and platforms, a DAM system is useful to maintain control of all those materials and ensure that it shows a uniform image to the world.
 However, many companies are in this situation and may need a DAM ... but they do not sell products.